krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

 **ccache_type**
-    Use this parameter on systems which are DCE clients, to specify the type of cache to be created by kinit, or when forwarded tickets are received.
+    Use this parameter on systems which are DCE clients, to specify the type of cache to be created by :ref:`kinit(1)`, or when forwarded tickets are received.
 DCE and Kerberos can share the cache, but some versions of DCE do not support the default cache as created by this version of Kerberos.
 Use a value of 1 on DCE 1.0.3a systems, and a value of 2 on DCE 1.1 systems.
 The default value is 4.

 **clockskew**
     Sets the maximum allowable amount of clockskew in seconds that the